OCA/oca-github-bot/README.rst

 as merge request comments.

-``/ocabot merge`` optionally followed by one of ``major``, ``minor``, ``patch``, can be used to ask the bot to the following:
+``/ocabot merge`` optionally followed by one of ``major``, ``minor``, ``patch``, can be used to ask the bot to do the following:

-* rebase the PR on the target branch
+* merge the PR onto a temporary branch created off the target branch
 * run the main branch operations (see above) on it
+* merge when tests on the rebased branch are green
 * optionally bump the version number of the addons modified by the PR
-* merge when tests on the rebased branch are green
 * when the version was bumped, generate a wheel and rsync it to the PEP 503 simple index